smabbasht/swift-n/README.md

 There are a few easy steps to install the tool which are as follows: <br>

-1. Clone the repository in your preffered directory:
+1. Clone the repository in your preferred directory:

 <!---->

     git clone https://github.com/smabbasht/swift-n

 2. Rename variable editor in the script `n`.
-The editor is by default set to `nvim`, you could rename it as you like for e.g: `vim`, `code`, `clion` etc.
+The editor is by default set to `nvim`, you can rename it as per you need for e.g: `vim`, `code`, `clion` etc.
 3. Add script `n` to your path:
-    You will have to add the script `n` to your path in order to use directly use it from anywhere:
+    You will have to add the script `n` to your path in order to directly use it from anywhere:
     *   If you use `Fish`, add this in your `~/.config/fish/config.fish`:
     ```fish